robotlolita/robotlolita.github.io/old-posts/2013-09-22-the-importance-of-being-typed.md

 </blockquote>

 Quil eats types for breakfast.
 So far none of them were dependent.
-You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+You can contact her on [Twitter](https:/twitter.com/robotlolita).
 {: .contact-footer}